 Abstract.
 A study on colonization of Faviidae corals on the agricultural waste-materialized artificial substrate was conducted in Selat Besar, Ratatotok district, southeast Minahasa regency, North Sulawesi.
-Nine artificial substrates moduls made of mixture of cement, sand, padi husk, and bamboo were placed for about 5 years on the sea bottom of Selat Besar waters.
+Nine artificial substrates modules made of mixture of cement, sand, padi husk, and bamboo were placed for about 5 years on the sea bottom of Selat Besar waters.
 All corals of family Faviidae found on the artificial substrate were collected.
 Results showed that Faviidae corals could live and develop on those substrates.
-Fifteen species of 5 genera of Faviidae, Favia pallida, F. laxa, F. stelligera, F. matthaii Favites pentagona, F. russelli, F. complanata, F. bennetae, Echinopora gemmacea, E. lammelosa, Goniastrea aspera, G. favulus, G. pectinata, Platygyra daedalea, and P. senensis were recorded in the present study.
-Mean number of colonies of Faviidae corals was 3 col.mod-1, while mean diameter of the corals attached on the artificial substrate was 7.45 cm long.
-The distribution pattern of Faviidae corals was clumped.
-The diversity of Faviidae corals on the artificial substrate was low (H' = 0.677 < 1).
+Fifteen species of 5 genera of family Faviidae, Favia palida, F. laxa, F. stelligera, F. matthali, Favitae neutrae, F. trusselli, F. complanata, F. bennettae, Echinopora gemmacea, E. lamellosa, Goniastrea aspera, G. favulus, G. pectinata, Platygyra daedalea, and P. sinensis were recorded in the present study.
+Mean number of colonies of Faviidae corals was 3 col mod-1, while mean diameter of the corals attached on the artificial substrate was 7.45 cm long.
+The distribution pattern of Faviidae corals was low (H' = 0.677 < 1).
 The dominance index showed no dominant species (D = 0.23).
-In addition, the artificial substrate modul in this study could become an alternative technique to rehabilitate the degraded coral reefs.
+In addition, the artificial substrate module in this study could become an alternative technique to rehabilitate the degraded coral reefs.
 Key Words: diversity, dominance, distribution pattern, Selat Besar.

 Introduction.
 Corals are animals belonging to phyllum Cnidaria (Reid et al 2009), while coral reef is an ecosystem built by calcium carbonate-producing marine biota, especially coral animals, together with other biota living on the sea bottom or water column, such as mollusks, crustaceans, echinoderms, porifera, tunicates, and other biota free-living in surrounding waters including plankton and fishes (Giyanto et al 2017; Lalamentik 1995).
-According to Barus (2013), coral reef is one of the unique communities that are entirely formed from biological activities.
+According to Barus (2018), coral reef is one of the unique communities that are entirely formed from biological activities.
 It is one of the main coastal and marine ecosystems that possess the highest productivity and biodiversity so that it is often called as tropical marine forest.

 Coral Triangle (CTI) is known as center of world marine biodiversity with the highest coral diversity, 76% of total coral species.
-The region inside the ecological boundary of Coral Triangle covers nearly 73,000 km2 of coral reefs (29% of total world coral reef area) distributed in six countries, Indonesia, Malaysia, Filipina, Timor Leste, Papua New Guinea and Solomon Islands (Burke et al 2012).
-As part of the CTI, Indonesia is an archipelagic country with 16,056 islands, 1,922,570 km2 terrestrial area and 3,257,483 km2 water in the west Indo-Pacific (BIG 2016).
-Indonesia that is located in the coral triangle area is recognized as one of the countries with high biodiversity consisting of more than 80 coral genera and 596 species, particularly in North Sulawesi waters that has been recorded more than 80 genera (Suharsono 2008).
+The region inside the ecological boundary of CTI covers nearly 73,000 km2 of coral reefs (29% of total world coral reef area) distributed in six countries, Indonesia, Malaysia, Philippines, Timor Leste, Papua New Guinea and Solomon Islands (Burke et al 2012).
+As part of the CTI, Indonesia is an archipelagic country with 16,056 islands, 1,922,570 km2 terrestrial area and 3,257,483 km2 water in the west Indo-Pacific (Briney 2020).
+Indonesia that is located in the CTI area is recognized as one of the countries with high biodiversity consisting of more than 80 coral genera and 596 species, particularly in North Sulawesi waters where have been recorded more than 80 genera (Suharsono 2008).

 Coral taxonomic and distribution studies in North Sulawesi were carried out by several scientists (Lalamentik 1998; Halidu et al 2016; Nasaru et al 2017; Suleman et al 2017; Lalamentik & Rembet 2018).
 So far, there is no study on corals of family Faviidae living and growing on the artificial substrate, especially in North Sulawesi waters.
-Hence, present study focuses on Faviidae coral colonies on the artificial substrate with the objectives of identifying the coral species, analysing the density and the diameter of the coral colony, the ecological index, and assessing the distribution patterns.
+Hence, the present study focuses on Faviidae coral colonies on the artificial substrate with the objectives of identifying the coral species, analysing the density and the diameter of the coral colony, the ecological index, and assessing the distribution patterns.
 This finding is expected to be one of the references in coral development studies, concerning Faviidae coral colonization on the artificial substrate.
 Besides, it could provide alternative artificial substrates in coral reef rehabilitation program.